yaseenkady/tree.pro/raw/17_endocrine/4_thyroid_gland/more/graves_disease.md

 # .

-The most common cause of hyperthyroidism.

 Antibody also stimulates fibroblasts of eyes, and skin.

+Because thyroid is the most vasculated organ, goiter disrupts the blood flow resulting in bruit.

+Causes 50-60% of hyperthyroidism.

 # <